kenichiro-kimura/soracom-orbit-assemblyscript-with-github/docker/README.md

 # A Container image using devcontainer and CI

+** important notice **

+The `orbit-sdk-assemblyscript` was released on [GitHub](https://github.com/soracom/orbit-sdk-assemblyscript/) in Decenver 2023, you don't need to use this container image.

 1. copy `orbit-sdk-sasenblyscript` directory and `.bashrc` file and `assemblyscript/.devcontainer/soracom-orbit-tools-vscode.vsix` file from Orbit Development Environment into this directory.
 (See also https://users.soracom.io/ja-jp/docs/orbit/setup/)

 2. build a container image